ali-alakbar/Auth_userManagment---NextJS---NodeJS/README.md

-# Ali Assignment
+# Auth system and user managment system
-This assignment is a project for BenchMark to add/remove users for the favourite page.
+This project is to add/remove users for the favourite page.

 # How it works
 - The user have to sign up/login first to be rendered a new page where he can find a list of users where he can add them.